gosling-lang/gosling-docs/Data.md

 | end      | string | assign a field name of the end position of genomic intervals |

 ## Pre-aggregated Datasets
-This class of datasets makes the data exploration more scalable, requiring you to set up a dedicated server and pre-aggregating data before using them.
+This class of datasets makes the data exploration more scalable, requiring you to set up a dedicated server and pre-aggregate data before using them.

 ### Vector

+Any data formats that contain 1-dimensional quantitative values along genomic position (e.g., bigwig) can be converted into HiGlass' `"vector"` format data.
+Find out more about this format at [HiGlass Docs](https://docs.higlass.io/data_preparation.html#bigwig-files).

 ```javascript
 {